Are Large Language Models Good Statisticians?: StatQA

 \stitle{Discussion of Quality Control.} We devise several strategies to ensure the high quality of our \dataset.
 (1) \textit{Quality of Question Templates}: The quality of question templates is a focal point in our quality control.
 We categorize templates based on statistical tasks and applicable scenarios of methods.
 For each category, we meticulously prepare 10 to 20 templates for random selection to enhance diversity.
 To ensure the templates are representative, we recruit two post-graduate students in statistics to design and review them.
-(2) \textit{Question Refinement}: To improve the coherence and flexibility of the questions generated by the templates, we conduct question refinement using GPT-3.5-Turbo.
+(2) \textit{Question Refinement}: The objectives of refinement are to correct potential grammar mistakes, improve semantical coherence, and increase the diversity of expressions for the questions generated by the templates.
+In practice, GPT-3.5-Turbo demonstrates a satisfactory level of English proficiency in achieving these goals and offers better cost-effectiveness; therefore, we employ GPT-3.5-Turbo as the refiner.
 Note that question refinement is exclusively performed on \dataset to increase diversity and ensure differences from the training set.
+The average BLEU~\cite{papineni2002bleu}, BERTScore~\cite{zhang2020BERTScore} calculated between original questions and refined versions in \dataset is 0.126, 0.920 respectively.
+The low BLEU reflects notable vocabulary differences, while the high BERTScore suggests semantic consistency, collectively indicating adequate rephrasing that preserves the original meaning.
 (3) \textit{Expert Reviews}: Last but most importantly, we conduct manual reviews by two post-graduate students in statistics to carefully check all examples in \dataset.